 Cranborne Chase (England)

-The newly designated dark sky preserve of Cranborne Chase (opens in new tab) in Dorset, U.K. features a (from 2019) chalk formation, sharp hills and numerous clays and gravels, IDA says.
+The dark sky reserve of Cranborne Chase in Dorset, U.K. features a chalk formation, sharp hills and numerous clays and gravels, IDA says.
 The interesting landscape adds to the beauty of the night sky, which is preserved between the counties Dorset, Hampshire and Wiltshire.
 Adjacent to this reserve is Salisbury Plain, home to the famous Stonehenge monument.

 Exmoor National Park (England)